-In this section, we also discuss: (a) our business strategy; (b) our financial and business performance for fiscal year 2019 and its impact on the compensation awarded to our named executive officers; (c) the primary responsibilities of our Compensation Committee; (d) our executive compensation philosophy and the objectives of our executive compensation program; (e) the process followed by our Compensation Committee in arriving at specific compensation policies and decisions; (f) the components of our compensation package and the reasons that we provide each component; (g) the factors considered by our Compensation Committee in arriving at its compensation decisions for 2019; and (h) some additional compensation-related topics.
+In this section, we also discuss: (a) our business strategy; (b) our financial results for fiscal year 2022 and its impact on the compensation awarded to our named executive officers; (c) the primary responsibilities of our Compensation Committee; (d) our executive compensation philosophy and the objectives of our executive compensation program; (e) the process followed by our Compensation Committee in arriving at specific compensation policies and decisions; (f) the components of our compensation package and the reasons that we provide each component; and (g) the factors considered by our Compensation Committee in arriving at its compensation decisions for 2022.

 The Compensation Committee is comprised exclusively of independent directors.
-In performing its duties, the Compensation Committee may, in its discretion, solicit the input of our Executive Chairman, our Chief Executive Officer, or any independent consultant or advisor.
+In performing its duties, the Compensation Committee may solicit the input of our Chief Executive Officer or any independent consultant or advisor.

-Business Strategy and Summary of 2019 Financial and Business Performance
+Business Strategy and Summary of 2022 Financial Results